 Initial Review of Complaint

-The first consideration in reviewing a complaint from a member of the public or a health care facility is whether the board of nursing (BON) has jurisdiction (the authority to enforce laws or pronounce legal judgments) over the particular person and the particular action.
-A quick check of the BON license database will confirm whether the individual is licensed in that jurisdiction.
-The second consideration is whether the act is one which is governed by the state nurse practice act.
-Typical examples of actions which are regulated by nurse practice acts are those that are practice related, drug related, boundary violations, sexual misconduct, abuse and fraud.
+The first consideration in reviewing a complaint from a member of the public or a health care facility is whether the board of nursing (BON) has jurisdiction or authority to enforce laws or pronounce legal judgments over the particular person and the particular action.

 Issues which are not within the authority of the BON include the following: interpersonal conflicts, rudeness or impolite behavior, employee-employer relations, labor issues, fee or billing disputes, complaints against health care practitioners who are not nurses, complaints against health care facilities, clinics, or agency operations.